 A strong core provides the stability and endurance you’ll need to maintain a good running form during a long-distance race, plus the power to sprint to the finishing line.
 So it’s worth dedicating some time to do core-strengthening exercises.

 Get started Lying on your back, do basic crunches or leg lifts, increasing the number of reps and holding time as you get stronger.
-Or try this easy abs workout.
+Or try these effective core exercises for beginners.

 A great supplement to a runner’s roadwork, strength training will improve your race time and reduce the risk of injuries.
 Note that your training focus should be on building muscular endurance instead of muscular strength, particularly in the hips, legs and core.